 Be ready to perform.
 Here’s how to prepare:

 Improve your endurance.
-Take advantage of your installation’s Morale, Welfare and Recreation programs, fitness centers and swimming pools.
+Take advantage of your installation’s MWR programs, fitness centers and swimming pools.

 Have a fitness plan.
 Put your training plan in place at least six weeks before the test.
 Track your progress in writing.
 Note where you need to improve.
 Have a backup plan for temporary interruptions.